effectfully/Generic/readme.md

 outj d = uncoerce d
 ```

-Internally it's a bit of reflection sugar on the top of a generic fold defined on described data types (the `/Generic/Function/FoldMono.agda` module).
+Internally it's a bit of reflection sugar on top of a generic fold defined on described data types (the `/Generic/Function/FoldMono.agda` module).

 `D′` computes to the following term: